🚴 Giro d'Italia Preview & Betting Tips

 Monday (26 May)Rest day

-The riders head into the home stretch in the final phase as they all head to Rome.
-They begin this final stage which covers a distance of 1,007 km in Piazzola sul Brenta which is just over 500 km from their finishing point in Rome where the tour winner will be crowned.
+The riders headed into the home stretch in the final phase, all heading to Rome.
+They began this final stage, which covered a distance of 1,007 km in Piazzola sul Brenta, which was just over 500 km from their finishing point in Rome, where the tour winner was crowned.

 StageRouteWinner